IndraGonz/CLARC/README.md

    - accessory_rep_protein_seqs.fasta

       fasta file containing the representative protein sequences of all accessory COGs identified in the given population of interest.
-It is just the entries in the                                    ```accessory_rep_seqs.fasta``` file translated from DNA to protein sequences.
+It is just the sequences in the                                  ```accessory_rep_seqs.fasta``` file translated from DNA to protein.
 The pipeline will internally use these protein sequences to functionally annotate the accessory COGs using the EggNOG         database.

    - population_core_presence_absence.csv

       csv file containing the presence absence matrix for the _core_ genes within the samples specified in the ```needed_sample_names.txt``` input file.
 So, only COGs present in over 95% of           those samples will be included here (if run on default parameters).
 This is just a filtered output from the original pangenome analysis, before running the CLARC clustering algorithm.
-Essentially it it the ```population_accessory_presence_absence.csv``` output, but for core genes instead of accessory.
+Essentially it is the ```population_accessory_presence_absence.csv``` output, but for core genes instead of accessory.

    - core_rep_seqs.fasta

-      Like, the ```accessory_rep_seqs.fasta``` output file, this is a fasta file containing the representative DNA sequences of all _core_ COGs identified in the given population of interest.
+      fasta file containing the representative DNA sequences of all _core_ COGs identified in the given population of interest.
+Likewise, this file is equivalent to the                                ```accessory_rep_seqs.fasta``` output file, but for core genes instead of accessory.

 ### linkage folder

    - acc_pXX_matrix.csv

      csv files that are pairwise matrices with counts of genomes that show the different states of co-occurrence between every possible pair of accessory COGs.
 The possible states are: genomes       where both COGs are observed together (P11), genomes where neither COG is observed (P00), or genomes where only one of the COGs is observed (P10 and P01).
-Thus, 4 of these matrices are          generated, one per each state.
+Thus, 4 of these matrices are          generated, one per co-occurrence state.

    - acc_linkage_co-occur.csv